-- Always have the Operator's Guide and tool kit in the vehicle.
-Refer to the ROAD SIDE REPAIRS section for technical guidelines on problems that could occur during a trip. - When stopping on the road, follow these precautions: - If the road has paved shoulders, signal your intention to pull off the highway, pull off at near traffic speed, then slow down to a complete stop. - If the shoulder is unpaved, signal a right turn and slow down to a safe speed before pulling off the paved roadway. - To increase your visibility, turn on the hazard warning lights. - If you have cellular phone or other communication device, fully charge it before long rides. - If you are involved in a crash, BRP strongly recommends that you have your vehicle transported (see TRANSPORTING THE VEHICLE) to the nearest Can-Am roadster dealer to have it thoroughly inspected for safety before riding again. - Fill in the BRP accident/incident report.
+- Always have the Operator's Guide in the vehicle. - When stopping on the road, follow these precautions: - If the road has paved shoulders, signal your intention to pull off the highway, pull off at near traffic speed, then slow down to a complete stop. - If the shoulder is unpaved, signal your intention to pull off the roadway, slow down to a safe speed before pulling off the paved roadway and stop the vehicle. - Let the turn signal activated to increase your visibility.

+- On models equipped with hazard warning lights, activate them to increase your visibility. - If you have cellular phone or other communication device, fully charge it before long rides. - If you are involved in an accident, BRP strongly recommends that you have your vehicle transported (see Transporting the Vehicle) to the nearest Can-Am On-Road dealer to have it thoroughly inspected for safety before riding again.